 Illinois stuns Minnesota 27-26 on TD pass by Paddock in final minute after late QB switch for injury

+The Illini last left the field in frustration after their homecoming collapse against Wisconsin on Oct.
+21, when the Badgers scored 18 straight points in the fourth quarter for a 25-21 win.

+"I don't want to be 4-5, but we have done so much growth in the last three games,'' Illinois coach Bret Bielema said.
+"Our guys feel where they're starting to get, and we can only go up.''

-Altmyer passed for 212 yards and a career-high three touchdowns for the Illini (4-5, 2-4 Big Ten), who had two of their three turnovers in the fourth quarter.
-They almost committed a fourth when Danny Striggow's second sack of the game knocked the ball loose and forced Altmyer out of the game.
+Altmyer passed for a career-high three touchdowns and Williams had 13 catches for 131 yards and two scores for the Illini (4-5, 2-4 Big Ten), who had two of their three turnovers in the fourth quarter.
+They almost committed a fourth when Danny Striggow's sack jarred the ball loose and forced Altmyer out.
 Left tackle Julian Pearl scrambled to recover it.

-Facing fourth-and-11 from their 15-yard line with 1:24 left, Paddock — a graduate transfer from Ball State — came in cold with the drive of his life that knocked the Gophers (5-4, 3-3) out of their tie for first place in the diluted Big Ten West Division.
-Iowa took sole possession with the losses by Minnesota, Nebraska and Wisconsin.
+Facing fourth-and-11 from their 15-yard line with 1:24 left after the clock stoppage for the injury, Paddock came in cold with the drive of his life that knocked the Gophers (5-4, 3-3) out of their tie for first place in the diluted Big Ten West Division.
+Iowa took sole possession of the lead with the losses on Saturday by Minnesota, Nebraska and Wisconsin.

+"Just got to make that play," said Gophers safety Tyler Nubin, who found no consolation in his 12th career interception — with 4:04 left at the Minnesota 39 — that tied the program record.

-Athan Kaliakmanis threw a career-high three touchdown passes, including the go-ahead scoring strike to Daniel Jackson with 5:53 left following the miscue by Williams.
+Athan Kaliakmanis threw a career-high three touchdown passes for Minnesota, including the go-ahead 31-yard scoring strike to Daniel Jackson with 5:53 left, two plays after Williams coughed up the ball.
+But the Illini, who forced five punts and gave up just 69 total yards in the second half, weren't done.

+"There's a lot of teams that are in that moment that don't understand how much time is left on that clock," said Bielema, who improved to 10-0 in his career against the Gophers and guided the Illini to their first three-game winning streak against Minnesota since 1993-95.

 Illinois defensive tackle Jer'Zhan Newton, a projected top-10 NFL draft pick next year, served a first-half suspension for a targeting foul against Wisconsin.
 He showed up in a hurry after Jah Joyner — who had two of Minnesota's five sacks — knocked the ball out of Altmeyer's arm in the backfield before the Gophers recovered at the Illini 12.